thetemplateblog/lunchmoney-transaction-generator/README.md

 - **Client-side Only**: All processing happens in your browser
 - **No Data Storage**: Your API key and data are never stored or transmitted to our servers
 - **Open Source**: Full transparency - inspect the code yourself
-- **HTTPS Only**: Secure communication with LunchMoney's API
+- **HTTPS Only**: Secure communication with Lunch Money's API

 ## 🎯 Use Cases

-- **Testing**: Perfect for testing LunchMoney's budgeting and reporting features
+- **Testing**: Perfect for testing Lunch Money's budgeting and reporting features
-- **Demos**: Great for showcasing LunchMoney's capabilities - works perfectly for demonstrating cash flow apps like [projectedcashflow.app](https://projectedcashflow.app)
+- **Demos**: Great for showcasing Lunch Money's capabilities - works perfectly for demonstrating cash flow apps like [projectedcashflow.app](https://projectedcashflow.app)
 - **Learning**: Understand how recurring transactions work
 - **Development**: Test integrations with realistic data

 ## 🚀 Quick Setup for New Accounts

-For the best experience, we recommend starting with a fresh LunchMoney account:
+For the best experience, we recommend starting with a fresh Lunch Money account:

 1. **Sign up** for a new account at [lunchmoney.app](https://lunchmoney.app)
 2. **During setup**, choose **"Skip the walkthrough"**